 OK, back to basics.
 Humidity, or to be more precise 'relative humidity' is a measure of how much moisture there is in the air.
 The term 'relative' is an important one as humidity is measured as a percentage and it is not a measure of liquidity.
 A high humidity is something like 60 plus percent, but that doesn't mean the air is 40% away from being total water.
 That would be ridiculous (but if the science interests you, relative humidity is to do with the ratio of the pressure of water vapour to that of water....) .
 So anyway, I will cut to the chase and a 'good' relative humidity for musical instruments made of wood is anywhere between about 40-55% relative humidity.
 At normal temperature.
 (And that last bit is equally important)

 But why does this matter?
-Well - wood is a natural material and changes in temperature and relative humidity can affect how the wood behaves - mostly in terms of expansion and contraction.
-You see a wooden ukulele absorbs and releases moisture and, being a technically built thing, that absorption and expansion can affect various parts of the build.
+Well - wood is a natural material and changes in temperature and relative humidity can affect how the wood behaves - mostly in terms of expansion and contraction of that wood.
+You see a wooden ukulele absorbs and releases moisture and, being a very technically built thing, that absorption and expansion can affect various parts of the build that matter.
 In the simplest cases, it will throw tuning out, but in the worst cases it can BREAK an instrument.
 But here is the important thing.
 Most people bang on about the perils of low humidity - but high humidity can also be a problem!

 Before we get into the details, first of all a couple of circumstances in which you probably don't need to read on with..

 2. If you live in a temperate environment with a natural humidity in the 40-55 range.
-No need to worry so long as you keep them carefully (more on that later).
+No need to worry so long as you keep them stored carefully (more on that later).
 Bear in mind that includes HUGE swathes of planet Earth and most of Europe.
 I've owned solid wood guitars and ukuleles for over 30 years and have NEVER bought a humidifying device.
 Guess what?
 Never had a problem.
 But then I have treated them carefully..
+PLUS I live in a very temperate zone.

 Yet, it must be said, many people DO live in areas of genuine low humidity.
 What can happen to a solid wood instrument if it is kept in such a place for a long time with no care?